Oslandia/workshop-3d-itowns/0_Data/1_Buildings.md

 Here are the instructions for extracting the geometries from the files and importing them into a postGIS database.

+Note: in this workshop, we use a custom build of postGIS which adds the support of the export of polyhedral surfaces to GeoJSON.
+See this [issue](https://github.com/Oslandia/building-server/issues/1#issuecomment-244689202) for more detail.

 ## Preparing the database

 We need to create a new table for the buildings.
 In the database: